shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Pantrinome blinked her green eyes slowly, then collapsed onto the floor without a sound.
 Her hands fell neatly onto the drums around her chest.

-Not long after, another figure ran through the hall to greet the scene in the bedroom.
+Not long after, another figure stomped through the hall to face the scene in the bedroom.
+She was a big bear with a single snaggle tooth that was currently dripping with blood.

-"Oh my coons!" cried the midwife.
-"Are you alright, my highness?"
+"Oh my tooth!" cried the bear.
+"Are you alright, Awoomoon?"

-"I am, yes, however, we have an emergency on our paws."
+"Medic Lersha, we have an emergency on our paws."

 "Is one of your pups sick?
 Defective?"

 "No, but this fallen warrior is pregnant."

-"Oh my coons!
-I'll go get Clounch!"
+"Oh my tooth!
+Is she alive?"

-"There isn't time.
-Use your knife.
-You'll have to do it manually."
+"Not for long.
+We need to save her puppies."

-"Oh my!
-No!
-Ahhheeew!" the midwife squealed.
-Nonetheless, she grabbed her knife and reluctantly cut a shallow slit in the feline husk's lower abdomen.
+"Yes, of course.”
+Medic Lersha pulled out her incisor and widened the hole in the feline husk's lower abdomen.
 Inside, four slimy larvae writhed in pain.
 They seemed to be trying to make some sort of noise, but it was silent.
 Not even the knife cutting through the flesh made any sound.

 "Oh, poor babies!"
-The midwife reached in and fished for a kitten.
+Medic Lersha reached in and fished for a kitten.

 "Hurry, bring them here, they won't last much longer."

-"Oh-" the midwife found one and pulled it out.
-"This one doesn't seem to be breathing!"
+"Oh no." Medic Lersha found one and pulled it out.
+"This one doesn't seem to be breathing."

 "Give it here."

-The midwife handed it to Awoomoon, who grabbed it in her mouth, and rubbed it with her paws.
+Medic Lersha handed it to Awoomoon, who grabbed it in her mouth, and rubbed it with her paws.

-"Oh, I don't know anything about birthing felines!"
-The midwife pulled out another one.
+"I’m not that familiar with the feline birthing process," admitted Medic Lersha as she pulled another one out.
 "But the prognosis is not good.
-This one's cold!"
+This one's cold."

 "Bring it here," Awoomoon repeated.
 She took the cold kitten and held it to her chest.

-"Ahhh… ooo… Things are looking dire."
-The midwife pulled out another one, covered in blood.
+"Things are looking dire."
+Medic Lersha pulled out another one, covered in blood.
+The burn mark on her right hand lit up, and she placed it on the kitten.
+The tiny wound it on its side sealed shut.

-"Here," Awoomoon held out her hand.
-Despite the midwife's gentle touch, the kitten landed with a squishy squirt of blood.
-Awoomoon tore a piece off her cot sheet and wrapped it around the kitten.
+"Here," Awoomoon accepted the kitten.

 "How are they doing?"
-The midwife turned away from the bloody mess on the floor and addressed Awoomoon.
+Medic Lersha turned away from the bloody mess on the floor and addressed Awoomoon.

 "Where's the fourth one?"